Half of the Silwood estate used to lie in Lewisham, the rest of the estate used to be situated in Southwark before it was knocked down.

 We wrote to Notting Hill asking whether these 22 units were currently being let at social rents or affordable rent.
 They didn’t reply and have not responded to follow up requests.

-We since discovered that the 22 ‘social rented’ units are listed in the GLA affordable housing database as affordable rent.
+We since discovered that the 22 ‘social rented’ units are listed in the GLA affordable housing database as affordable rent and have included this scheme as part of our complaint to the local government ombudsman.